-The table shows multinomial probit estimations.
-The dependent variable is 1 for a Free rider, 2 for a Conditional cooperator and 0 otherwise.
+The table shows probit estimates for being classified as Conditional cooperator.
 Classification is according to the conditional contribution scheme in the Strategy game.
 Independent variables are a dummy for Trust and the Fairness score.
-Demographic controls include a gender dummy Female, the Age of the participants, as is and squared.
-The Education 1 category contains those with degrees from high school or vocational education, Education 2 those with tertiary education up to 4 years and Education 3 those with a longer tertiary education of at least 4 years.
+Further controls include a gender dummy Female, the Age of the participants and its square.
+Controls contains variables for education, salary, risk preferences, and the score in the cognitive reflection test.
 The numbers reported are coefficients, with the corresponding standard errors shown in the parentheses.; \ denotes significance at 10 percent, \\ at 5 percent, \\\ at 1 percent.